 3 days | Fall and Spring

-With the backdrop of the Cooley Mountains, you will have the opportunity to focus exclusively on your writing in an environment conducive to reflection, renewal and inquiry.
+With the backdrop of the Cooley Mountains, and the vista of Carlingford Louth, spend three days focused exclusively on your writing in an environment conducive to reflection, renewal, and inquiry.

 1 day | Fall & Spring